Coming back from a music conference, I was waiting to catch my plane to Orlando. Because of a massive storm, we were delayed three hours.

 So, while sitting there, I was watching people as they got on and off their planes, I’m a people watcher.
 I like to look at people and try to figure out who they are and what their story might be.

-I see a family with small children.
-I guess they’re coming to Florida to visit theme parks.
-I see an elderly couple, and I assume that they are retired and returning home, I see people with attaché cases, and I imagine they are on business trips.
+Watching a family with small children, I guess that they’re coming to Florida to visit theme parks.
+I see an elderly couple, and I assume that they are retired and returning home.
+I see people with attaché cases, and I imagine they are on business trips.

 Then I see one man.
 He doesn’t look like me.
 He’s an elderly Caucasian man wearing coveralls with a red plaid shirt, and he’s wearing a cap with a rebel flag on the front.

-Now, for some people, the rebel flag is a sign of heritage; but, for me, it was a sign of racism, and I prayed a quick prayer, “Oh, God, do not let me sit next to that man on the plane.
+Now, for some people, the rebel flag is a sign of heritage; but, for me, it was a sign of racism.
+I prayed a quick prayer, “Oh, God, do not let me sit next to that man on the plane.
 And God was so good.
 He answered my prayer.

 However, just before I got on that plane, God told me to do something very unusual after I learned of a change in the flight plan that would take us to Ft.
 Lauderdale.
 He said, “Reserve a car.”